 School activities: Evolutionary tree of mammals

-By the end of this unit you should be able to:
+After studying this course, you should be able to:

-- develop an appreciation of the huge variety of different mammals that exist on Earth today;
+- develop an appreciation of the huge variety of different mammals that exist on Earth today

-- see how fossil evidence can help us to understand evolutionary history;
+- see how fossil evidence can help us to understand evolutionary history

-- understand how the structure of DNA can help us to detect differences between different species;
+- understand how the structure of DNA can help us to detect differences between different species

-- apply the techniques of DNA analysis to work out which mammals are most closely related to each other;
+- apply the techniques of DNA analysis to work out which mammals are most closely related to each other

 - appreciate the importance of bringing together evidence from different sources.